 Foodies guide to Dusseldorf | Top places for food travellers

-A foodies guide to Dusseldorf Germany: best places to eat in 2023
+Foodies guide to Dusseldorf Germany: Best places to eat in 2024

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something.
 Please check out our disclosure policy for more details.

-This remarkably under-the-radar city surprisingly has a diverse and delicious selection of restaurants, markets, cafes, coffee shops and cookery classes.
+Surprisingly, this remarkably under-the-radar city has a diverse and delicious selection of restaurants, markets, cafes, coffee shops, and cookery classes.

 Foodies guide to Dusseldorf

-I’ve included a wide range of foodie places and activities so that you can tailor your own Dusseldorf foodie trip itinerary.
+I’ve included a wide range of foodie places and activities so that you can tailor your own Dusseldorf foodie trip itinerary and eat your way around the city.

 We discuss travel planning on my weekly travel podcast – Travel Goals.
 If you love listening to travel podcasts, then make sure to subscribe to the Travel Goals podcast.

-You’ll learn what’s new in the travel industry on this show.
-There are also travel hacks, destination inspiration and stories of travel adventures worldwide.
+This show will teach you what’s new in the travel industry.
+It will also include travel hacks, destination inspiration, and stories of travel adventures worldwide.

 Subscribe to the Travel Goals Podcast now